 Dog-Friendly Beaches Mornington Peninsula

 Fossil Beach is a really interesting spot, fossils to be found, hence the name of course.
-If your dog likes running around a rocky environment then this is a top each to have them off the lead and maybe take the kids fossil hunting.
-There is not a sandy shoreline here.
+If your dog likes running around a rocky environment then this is a top beach to have them off the lead and maybe take the kids fossil hunting.
+There is not a sandy shoreline.

-Parking: There is a free gravel parking area on the Esplanade that runs above the beach, then follow signs to the beach.
+Parking: There is a free gravel parking area on the road that runs above the beach, then follow signs to the beach.

 Get Directions to Fossil Beach.

-Nestled between beach huts at either end, this sandy little beach is popular too.
-The track down from the Esplanade is fairly steep but worth the trek.
-A few rocks are in the water, many of which will be visible at low tide, this does make it trickier for dogs rushing about.
-The cliff behind the beach shelters it from traffic noise, making it a nice little hideaway.
+Nestled between beach huts at either end, this sandy little beach is popular.
+The track down from the Esplanade is wide and fairly steep but worth the trek.
+Rocks are in the water which could make it tricky for dogs that like to rush about in the water.

 Parking: There is a good amount of parking up along the roadside, free too!

 13. Tassells Cove, Safety Beach